In 1916, the nine-month battle of Verdun claimed over 300,000 lives, and left more than 300,000 wounded.

-In June 1916, this entrenched position was a part a salient west of Fort Douaumont, which the Germans desperately wanted to take.
+In June 1916, this entrenched position was a part of Fort Douaumont, which the Germans desperately wanted to take.
 On June 12, Germans unleashed a hailstorm of iron and lead upon French positions.
 The attack caught the French by surprise.

 The 137th Regiment of French infantry was annihilated almost to the last man.
-Years after the war, French teams exploring the battle field uncovered the clues of the horrific fate of this regiment.
+Years after the war, French teams exploring the battlefield uncovered the first clues of the horrific fate of this regiment.
 One of the trenches was discovered completely filled in, with only a neat line of bayonets sticking out of the ground.
 The bayonets were still fixed to their rifles.
 A body was found next to each one.
-The 3rd company of 137th regiment had been buried alive, almost instantaneously, having died where they stood.
+Under relentless bombardment, the soldiers had been effectively buried standing up, perhaps even while they were still alive.